↑

 Enjoy larger shrimp cakes for dinner, or you can make them smaller and serve as an appetizer with a little drop of aioli.

-Tips and Techniques for the Best Shrimp Cakes
+Tips and Techniques

 • To serve shrimp cakes as appetizers, make them smaller and serve with a drop of aioli on each one.

-• Store leftover shrimp cakes in an air-tight container in the refrigerator for up to 3-4 days.
+• Store leftovers in an airtight container in the refrigerator.
+Consume within 3 days.

 FAQ’s

-• Sweet Chili Lime Grilled Shrimp
+Sweet Chili Lime Shrimp Skewers

 Love this Lemon Garlic Shrimp Cakes recipe?
 Follow me on Pinterest, Instagram, and Facebook for more!